COVID-19 pandemic in Sweden: Finance and the economy

 The Swedish economy decreased by -2.9% in 2020 and grew by 4.8% in 2021.
 Unemployment peaked at 9.2% in June 2020, and was down to 8.2% at the end of 2021, the lowest since the June 2020 peak but higher than the pre-pandemic level of 7.1% in January 2020.

 The economy was also affected by problems with global supply lines, which had forced some of the biggest manufacturing companies in Sweden, including Scania and Volvo Cars, to halt their production in March 2020, as well as a decrease in consumption.

 The Ministry of Health and Social Affairs calculated a 1.5% drop in pensions for 2021 (as Swedish pensions are attached to GDP and income). however the actual outcome was a small increase of 0.5%.

 In mid-March 2020, the government proposed a €27 billion emergency package to reduce the economic impact of the crisis.
 The proposal included a system with a reduction in work hours where the government will pay half to salary, aiming to help businesses stay afloat without having to do layoffs.
 Further, the government would pay the employer's expenses for any sick leaves, which is normally shared between the employer and the state.
 The normal costs of employer contributions have also been temporarily discontinued for small business owners.
 This will save small businesses approximately €490 per employee each month but will result in a loss of tax revenue of €3.2 billion.
 The budget emergency package proposed by the government in mid-March to lessen the economic impact of the crisis was supported across the political spectrum, including all parties in opposition in the Riksdag.
 It was also welcomed by trade unions as well as the private and business sectors.
-However, some union representatives stressed that "it won't be enough", a view shared by the biggest employer's organisation, the Confederation of Swedish Enterprise.
+Jan-Olof Jacke, the CEO of the biggest employer's organisation, the Confederation of Swedish Enterprise, and transportation CEO Marcus Dahlsten stressed that "it won't be enough", however.

 On 2 April 2020, the Financial Supervisory Authority (Finansinspektionen) decided that Swedish banks temporarily can allow exemptions for housing mortgage lenders regarding amortising of loans.